s-t-e-v/phpforum/README.md

 1. Install XAMPP
 2.  clone the project within **htdocs/**
 3.  create the database from `dbmodel.sql`.
 Set it up with your own credentatials.
-4. Ensure the web server user, normally `daemon`, has the permission of read & write for the folder `public/upload`.
+4. Ensure the web server user, normally `daemon`, has the permission of read & write for the folders:

+    - `public/upload` .
 This is important for the profil picture upload feature.
+    - `error_log` .
+This is important for errors log.

     You can follow those steps:

     - **Identify the webserver user**:
       Use PHP to identify the web server user by using the posix_getpwuid function: